pzalutski-pixel/sharplens-mcp/README.md

 | `dependency_graph` | Project dependencies |
 | `get_code_fixes` / `apply_code_fix` | Automated fixes |

-## Configure MCP Client
+## Other MCP Clients

-Add to your MCP client configuration:
+For MCP clients other than Claude Code, add to your configuration:

 ```json
 {